KatharaFramework/NetworkPlugin/README.md

 - `bridge`: legacy, creates pure L2 LANs using Linux bridges and veth pairs (which is built using the `kathara/katharanp` tag).
 - `vde`: creates pure L2 LANs using VDE (Virtual Distributed Ethernet) software switches and tap interfaces (which is built using the `kathara/katharanp_vde` tag).

-To avoid assigning any IP subnet you **MUST** use `--ipam-driver=null` when creating networks with Docker plugin.
-Otherwise, the endpoint inside the container will always receive an IP address from the default pool.

 ## Build from the source

 The plugin is compiled and released for both `amd64` and `arm64` architectures.
 The tag of the plugin identifies the architecture.
 For backward compatibility, the `latest` tag is a retag of the `amd64` version.